boshtannik/embedded-nano-mesh/README.md

 Also this protocol is welcomed to be ported on other platforms.
-In order to simplify process of porting of this protocol to the new platforms - the common behaviour is moved out of implementation to make it interchangable with implementations of PlatformTime and PlatformSerial traits for each other platform.
+In order to simplify process of porting of this protocol to the new platforms - the common behaviour is moved out of implementation to make it interchangable with implementations of PlatformMillis and PlatformSerial traits for each other platform.

 These are two generic interfaces.

 - The library uses `PlatformSerial` interface to communicate with radio module over USART.
-- The library uses `PlatformTime` interface to be able to keep track of time.
+- The library uses `PlatformMillis` interface to be able to keep track of time.

 In case, if implementations are already present for platform, you need - you just simply include those and use them into your project.